wmleidy/wmleidy.github.io/README.md

 # wmleidy.github.io
-Welcome to the repository for my personal/professional website.
+Welcome to the repository for my personal/professional website, which has been moved to BillLeidy.com.